-A garment designed to provide pressure upon the body so that
+A pressure suit is a garment designed to provide pressure upon the body so that

 respiratory and circulatory functions may continue normally, or nearly so,